mdjahidhasan009/JavaScript-Note/class_object_variable/object.md

 var employee3 = new Employee('Andre', 'Salt', 26, '4000$');
 ```

-### Method: 2 Function constructor with prototype
+### Method 2: Function constructor with prototype
-This is similar to function constructor, but it uses prototype for their properties and methods,
+This is similar to function constructor, but it uses prototype for their properties and methods.

 ```js
 function Person() {}